-A futures market is an auction market where participants buy and sell commodity futures and futures options contracts for delivery on specific dates in the future.
-Trading occurs by either open outcry or on an electronic basis.
-Perhaps the largest and most influential futures exchange in the world is the Chicago Mercantile Exchange (CME).
+The largest and most influential futures exchange in the world is the Chicago Mercantile Exchange, also known as the CME Group.
+A futures exchange is an auction market where participants buy and sell commodity futures and futures options contracts for delivery on specific dates in the future.
+Trading can occur either electronically or by openly shouting on the trading floor.

-In 1987, the CME pioneered electronic futures trading through its GLOBEX platform.
-This new technology allowed buyer and seller to transact via computer without the use of a floor broker in a commodity pit.
+In 1987, the CME pioneered electronic futures trading through its Globex platform.
+This new technology allowed the buyer and sellers to transact via a computer without the use of a floor broker in a commodity pit.
 It also extended the length of trading hours.

 The Exchange Goes Public

-One of the other services provided by the CME is that they provide data.
-The exchange has a vast history of price data for all of the products that it offers for trading.
+One of the other services provided by the CME is data.
+The exchange has a vast history of price data for all products it offers for trading.
 The data includes actual prices, from high to low for each trading day.
 The exchange also maintains data on the volume of contracts traded and open interest.
 Open interest is the total number of long and short positions opened but not closed out.

 Trading on the CME

 Individual investors can trade on the CME, and fees are charged to both sides of the trade (the buyer and the seller).
 Individual members pay the lowest fees.
 For example, a fee of $0.15 per agricultural future or options and $0.02 per weather future and options is charged to an individual member, as of March 2022.
 A non-member pays $0.69 and $0.16 for the equivalent trade.
 Volume discounts also apply.
 Trades made electronically using the Globex system are assessed higher fees.